How to talk to people you don’t want to.

 - What is the end result you would like to see?
-You can make it happen but you can have an idea of what you emotional attach to the result, which will help you see where you are coming from.
+You can make it happen but you can have an idea of what your emotional attach to the result is, which will help you see where you are coming from.

 - Use questions that start with “Could I ask the reason why?” rather than “Why did you do this?”
 Why questions have a habit of creating guilt and they are rarely used by a coach unless they want you to feel something!

 - If they have laid blame at your door for something, take it on board.
-You are here to run a successful business and you won’t get it right every time.
+You are here to run be successful in your personal and professional life and you won’t get it right every time.
 Accept their comments and even if you don’t agree with them trial phrases you could use that feel comfortable to you.
 Ie; “I appreciate what you are saying and wish to understand what happened.”

 - Aim to not use the word “but,” basically that turns you into a politician who no matter what you say they have their own viewpoint and standing that won’t be moved.
 Be open to hearing what that person has to say.
 You don’t have to personally agree however you do need to calmly and without bias work out if it is true or relevant to your business.

 - And just to really bring this thought home, don’t take it personally.
-There are literally billions of people on this planet, you are not going to do business with every single one of them, and they are not all going to love you.
+There are literally billions of people on this planet, you are not going to do enjoy working with every single one of them, and they are not all going to love you.

 And don’t forget in my book “Fight the Fear – How to beat your negative mindset and win in life” I dedicate a whole chapter to looking at what people are thinking and another to the fear of not wanting to look stupid.
 Buy your copy here.